Cetirizine

 Toxicity.
 It cannot be excluded that cetirizine is toxic, due to the lack of data.

 Risk.
-The use of cetirizine in Sweden has been considered to result in low environmental risk.
+The use of cetirizine in Sweden has been considered to result in low environmental risk, at the same time the assessment is uncertain due to insufficient efficacy data.

 Detailed information